DigitalTwinAiUK/PROTOTYPE/PROJECT_DOCUMENTATION.md

 ## Key Features

-### 1. Dual-Mode Interface
+### 1. Live AI Interface with Customization

-**Demo Tab**:
-- Pre-programmed Q&A with 75+ scenarios
-- Instant responses (no API calls)
-- Covers CNC machining, Simply Technologies machines, G-code, education
-- Perfect for controlled demonstrations

-**Live AI Tab**:
+**Live AI Chat**:
-- Real-time AI responses via Manus Forge API
+- Real-time AI responses via Manus Forge API.
-- Custom DTAI Engineering Model 4.2b persona
+- **Dynamic Persona Selection**: User can select from Teacher, Engineer, or Student personas in the sidebar.
+- **Customizable Context**: Machine context selection is enhanced with the ability to upload reference documents (manuals, specs) via the Settings menu.
-- Security hardening against prompt injection
+- Security hardening against prompt injection and topic restrictions (CNC/engineering only).

-- Topic restrictions (CNC/engineering only)
-- Machine context selection (SIMPLY 4, DISCOVERY 8, etc.)
+**Settings Menu**:
+- Allows definition of custom system prompts for each AI persona.
+- Allows management of machine list and associated reference documents.

 ### 2. DTAI Branding